MISSION and VISION

 2) Our shared experiences as people who have dealt with pain, tragedy, and trauma.

 3) Our tendency to use humor to get through pain, tragedy, and trauma.

-As a result, Danny and Ryan made a pact to reduce the epidemic of veteran suicide, and so started the Silkies Hike:
+As a result, Donny and Ryan made a pact to reduce the epidemic of veteran suicide, and so started the Silkies Hike:

 President & CEO, Cindy McNally